Links

 How do I get started on Self Chain?

 To get started, first, download the Keplr browser extension and create a wallet using this simple guide.
-Then, to pay for transaction fees and interact with apps on Self Chain, get some $SELF on exchanges (DEXs or CEXs).
+Then, to pay for transaction fees and interact with apps on Self Chain, get some $SLF on exchanges (DEXs or CEXs).

-What are the benefits of holding $SELF?
+What are the benefits of holding $SLF?

 What are the benefits of Keyless wallets?